Hayley Hoffman, LGPC, NCC

-Previous to her work at The Imago Center, Hayley worked in management with a variety of National and Local businesses.
+Prior to her work at The Imago Center, Hayley worked in management with national and local businesses.
 Hayley completed a Master’s degree in Clinical Counseling from Northwestern University in Evanston, IL.
 She has more than a decade of experience with 12 Step programs.
 Hayley and her husband have lived in DC off and on for the last 35 years.
-Between them they have 5 adult kids.
+Between them, they have 5 adult kids.